Zup-Protocol/zup-dexs-subgraph/README.md

 2. Add a new constant with the network name (following the [Network CLI Name](https://thegraph.com/docs/en/supported-networks/) from the Graph) in [current-network.ts](./src/utils/current-network.ts) for the new network.
 3. Add a new entry for each function defined in [current-network.ts](./src/utils/current-network.ts) that needs to be overriden for the new network.
-4. Modify the functions in [utils/position-manager-address.ts](./src/utils/position-manager-address.ts) to return the position manager address of each DEX supported in the new network.
+4. Modify the functions in [utils/position-manager-address.ts](./src/utils/position-manager-address.ts) to return the position manager address of each DEX supported in the new network, for the applicable network or pool types.
+5. In case of the network having V4 Pools, modify the functions at [utils/permit2-address.ts](./src/utils/permit2-address.ts) to return the permit2 address for each DEX supported in the new network.
+6. In case of the network having V4 Pools, modify the functions at [utils/v4-state-view-address.ts](./src/v4-pools/utils/v4-state-view-address.ts) to return the V4 State View address for each DEX supported in the new network (if applicable for the current DEX)
-5. Add new scripts in [package.json](./package.json) for the new network (following the pattern `[script]:networkname`), to make it easier to deploy, generate code and build the subgraph.
+7. Add new scripts in [package.json](./package.json) for the new network (following the pattern `[script]:networkname`), to make it easier to deploy, generate code and build the subgraph.

-## Adding a new DEX
+## Adding a new V3 DEX

 To add a new DEX to the subgraph, you need to do a few things:

-1. Modify the manifest of the networks that should support the new DEX in [subgraph-manifests](./subgraph-manifests):
+1. Modify the manifest of the networks that should support the new V3 DEX in [subgraph-manifests](./subgraph-manifests):

 - The Factory contract of the DEX must be included in the manifest, at the `dataSources` section, following the same pattern as the other DEXs.
 - In case that the new DEX events or code is a little different from the UniswapV3 original one, some additional things are required: